KumarManoj-S/contractpy/README.md

 # contractpy

-contractpy is a tiny library for validating our data against a contract.
+contractpy is a tiny library for validating the data against a contract.

 # Basic usage

-You could simply create a contract object and you could validate your data against the contract.
+You could simply create a contract object and validate your data if it conforms to the contract.
 ~~~~{.python}
 from pycontract import Contract, Types